jamiepollock/jamiepollock.github.io/_posts/2016-06-15-getting-started-with-ditto-processors.md

 This is just the tip of the iceberg when it comes to the new additions added in Ditto v0.9.0.

-In a separate blog I might look in to caching and perhaps some additional advanced uses.
+In a separate blog I might look into caching and perhaps some additional advanced uses.

 Happy Dittoing!